 All online pornography services operating on a commercial basis, wherever they are based, are covered by the law.
-The government defines what ‘commercial basis’ means in the draft Online Pornography (Commercial Basis) Regulations.
+The government defines what ‘commercial basis’ means in the Online Pornography (Commercial Basis) Regulations.
 This includes websites which offer pornographic content for free, but which generate revenue through advertising or through 'premium' content which must be paid for.

 - I run an online pornography service.
 How do I know which Age-verification solution to use?